jump-dev/JuMP.jl/docs/src/quickstart.md

     Your model doesn't have to be called `model` - it's just a name.

 The following commands will create two variables, `x` and `y`, with both lower and upper bounds.
-Note the first argument is our model variable `model`.
-These variables are associated with this model and cannot be used in another model.
+Note the first argument is our model `model`.
+These variables (`x` and `y`) are associated with this model and cannot be used in another model.
 ```jldoctest quickstart_example
 julia> @variable(model, 0 <= x <= 2)
 x